 - Towels on standby

-I asked my kids to gather together all of our red, yellow, and blue cars, while I gathered the other materials.
+Invite your kids to help you gather the red, yellow, and blue cars from your blocks center, while you gather the other materials.

-I squirted the shaving cream into three large mounds around the tray and took out the red, yellow, and blue paints.
+Squirt the shaving cream into three large mounds around the tray and then get out your red, yellow, and blue paints.

-To help minimize the mess, I prepared a bowl of warm water to keep within easy reach, along with some towels.
-I find it much more effective to bring the towels and water to them, rather than getting them to move to a sink, when they are messy.
+To help minimize the mess, you can prepare a bowl of warm water to keep within easy reach, along with some towels.
+You’ll find it much more effective to bring the towels and water to them, rather than getting them to move to a sink, when they are messy.

 The kids quickly returned with their haul of cars and after getting them to drizzle the three paint colors over the three mounds of shaving cream, we were nearly ready to start.
 (They were a little overzealous with the blue which caused a few issues later on in the activity.)